 - insert catheter using trocar or Seldinger technique

-Seldinger technique -The gallbladder is punctured with an 18 or 19 gauge needle under ultrasound guidance.
+The gallbladder is punctured with an 18 or 19 gauge needle under ultrasound guidance.
 Bile can then be aspirated for microbiological studies.
 A 0.035 guidewire is used to exchange the needle for a dilator and an 8 French or larger pigtail drain is placed within the gallbladder.
-The drain can often be visualised under ultrasound.
+The drain can often be visualized under ultrasound.
 Aspiration of bile/pus from the drain confirms satisfactory position.

-Trocar technique -Load 8 French locking pigtail catheter over trocar.
-Advance the catheter assembly into GB lumen by sonographic guidance, it`s possible to visualize tip in gallbladder lumen.
+Load 8 French locking pigtail catheter over trocar.
+Advance the catheter assembly into gallbladder lumen by sonographic guidance, it is possible to visualize tip in gallbladder lumen.
 Aspiration of bile/pus from the drain confirms satisfactory position.
 Unscrew trocar from catheter; advance catheter off of trocar into gallbladder, then remove trocar and lock pigtail.

 - bowel injury (transperitoneal puncture)